Toronto Transit Commission fares: Metropass (1980–2018)

 The TTC offered the Metropass Hot Dealz [sic], in which a current Metropass user and three guests received an admission discount at various venues and events, such as Casa Loma, the CN Tower, the Hockey Hall of Fame, Ontario Place, the Ontario Science Centre, and the Toronto Zoo.
 These competed directly with CityPASS as the Toronto version of CityPASS applies to some of the same attractions, except that CityPASS is marketed to tourists outside of Toronto, while the Metropass Hot Dealz [sic] is marketed to Torontonians.
 The TTC ceased offering the Metropass Hot Dealz [sic] in 2015.

 A less expensive seniors' monthly pass was created in the 1980s, which was valid with government-issued photo ID or TTC senior's photo ID.
 The concessionary pass was later expanded to cover use by high school students aged 16–19 who present a valid photo ID.

 While originally the student Metropass and other student fares were available only to high school students, a separate post-secondary Metropass was made available to university and college students (likewise requiring TTC-issued photo ID), starting with the September 2010 pass.
 Before September 2010, post-secondary institutions issued VIP Metropasses.

 Until mid-2018, passengers were able to sign up for the Metropass Discount Plan (MDP), which was a 12-month commitment.
 Users received the Metropass in the mail before the start of every month.
 This program was initially expected to end as of 31 December 2018 as part of the transition to the Presto card, but due to rotating strikes by employees of Canada Post (the service provider that delivers the MDP passes) the program was discontinued earlier than anticipated on 31 October 2018 instead and MDP passes were not sent out for November or December 2018; it has since been replaced by a 12-month pass which is only available on Presto cards and can only be purchased online via the Presto website.

 The Volume Incentive Pass (VIP) program allowed organizations to purchase adult Metropasses in bulk, which are then sold at a lower price than the MDP to commuters.
 The pass is transferable under the same rules as the weekly pass.
-The VIP program was cancelled and phased out on 31 December 2018.
+The VIP program was discontinued on 31 December 2018.

-The last month for the physical Metropass was December 2018.
-Since 1 January 2019, a monthly TTC pass has only been available via the Presto card.
+The last month that physical Metropasses were issued was December 2018.
+Since January 2019, only a digital monthly TTC pass via Presto has been available.
+Most of these passes were discontinued with the introduction of automatic monthly fare capping in September 2026, leaving only the adult 12-month and post-secondary monthly passes available for purchase.